smartt/jsmacro/README.markdown

 To Do
 -----
- - allow defining variables from command-line. (useful for producing different builds, e.g., an IE6 build vs. big-boy browsers)
  - a macro to define new macros at runtime (e.g., defining a macro within the source JavaScript)
- - handle_ifdef (which is very similar to handle_if)
- - handle_ifndef
  - handle else statements
  - ability to use define for replacements
  - handle_inline (replacing calls to a function with inline code)